wfinsinger/tapas/README.md

 users who ignited the conversation over the past few years about getting that program into R are greatly thanked.

-If you use *tapas* in your publications, please cite *<https://github.com/wfinsinger/tapas>* and any non-default settings applied.
+If you use *tapas* in your publication, please cite it as follows:
+Finsinger W., Bonnici I. (2022) - *tapas*: an R package to perform trend and peaks analysis. *<https://doi.org/10.5281/zenodo.6344463>* and any non-default settings applied.

 ------------------------------------------------------------------------